Kawasaki Ninja ZX-7R: ZX-7 (H2) 1990

 The 1990 model year inherited many of the items in the "race kit" from the prior year.
 Engine performance was increased via an upgraded cylinder head with larger ports and valves.
 Other improvements included larger 38mm carburetors, lighter pistons and connecting rods, and an increased compression ratio of 11.3:1.
 The oil filter, previously an external spin on design was moved to an internal paper cartridge style.
 The exhaust header was changed to be a 4-1 style, the radiator was upgraded to a curved design to improve cooling and new oil cooler design was fitted.

 The swingarm, previously a box beam type was updated to be a single cast/welded piece.
 The chassis was stiffened with 1mm thicker aluminum frame sections.
 Lighter wheels and hollow axles were fitted in an effort to reduce weight.
 Wheelbase was lengthened to 1455mm.
-Dry weight was measured at 441lbs (200 kg).
+Dry weight was measured at 441 lbs (200 kg).